bloominstituteoftechnology/React-Github-User-Card/README.md

 - Pass the data to the component that will be displaying it
 - Build out a user card using the data that the Github API returns to you
-  - You may reference your old project for this, or you may wish to build this from scratch yourself
+  - You may reference your old project for this, or you may wish to build this from scratch yourself1

 ## STEP 3 - Fetch the User's Followers